higherkindness/mu-scala/docs/src/main/tut/README.md

 It's divided into multiple and different artifacts, grouped by scope:

-* `Provided`: used from other artifacts and transitively provided.
 * `Server`: specifically for the RPC server.
 * `Client`: focused on the RPC auto-derived clients by `frees-rpc`.
+* `Server/Client`: used from other artifacts for both Server and Client.
 * `Test`: useful to test `frees-rpc` applications.

 *Artifact Name* | *Scope* | *Mandatory* | *Description*